pytket-quantinuum¶

 pip install pytket-quantinuum[pecos]

-then it is possible to run circuits on an emulator running on the local machine instead of using the remote emulator.
+then it is possible to run circuits on an emulator running on the local machine.

 - API documentation